 The children have probably grown up in a one-parent household.
 They may not remember a time when both parents lived together.
-Your children may not be used to sharing you with someone else or obeying someone else.
+The children may not be used to sharing the caregiver with someone else or obeying someone else.

-With all of these changes, it may take a while after the release before your family settles back into a comfortable routine.
+With all of these changes, it may take a while after the release before the family settles back into a comfortable routine.
 Meeting the rules of supervised release, getting the family financially stable and dealing with mandatory treatment can be hard.
-You may feel as though you are starting all over again.
-If you have problems dealing with some of these issues, you might want to seek some support or counseling to help you through this period.
+Both may feel as though they are starting all over again.
+If they have problems dealing with some of these issues, they might want to seek some support or counseling to help them through this period.

-Some agencies have support groups to help you and the offender adjust to life outside of prison.
+Some agencies have support groups to help the caregiver and the offender adjust to life outside of prison.
 Support is offered in order to help a released parent avoid returning to prison and develop other skills necessary to "make it" in society.
 The groups also help the family of the offender adjust when the offender returns home.
-If no groups are available in your area, you may want to speak with a counselor or a social worker for individual counseling.
+If no groups are available in their area, they may want to speak with a counselor or a social worker for individual counseling.
 It helps to remember that starting over can mean a fresh start as well.
-You have the strength to make a better life for you and your family.
+They have the strength to make a better life for their family.